Advice-WTLF, Rock and Pop

 Sibilance is a great test for pressings that you may be comparing for sound quality.
 Sibilant pressings tend to be crudely mastered and that crude quality is sure to show up in other areas of the recording.

-(Half-Speed mastered pressings are almost always spitty and should be avoided, for sibilance problems as well as their many other shortcomings we have documented in detail on this blog.)
+(Half-Speed mastered pressings are almost always spitty and should be avoided, for their sibilance problems as well as their many other often serious shortcomings, which we have documented in detail all over this blog.)

 Also, pay special attention to how silky the cymbal crashes can be on the better copies.